huhuhuhr-1/SQLBot/docs/README.en.md

 <hr/>

-SQLBot is an intelligent data query system based on large language models and RAGs, meticulously crafted by the DataEase open-source project team.
+SQLBot is an intelligent data query system based on large language models and RAG, meticulously crafted by the DataEase open-source project team.
 With SQLBot, users can perform conversational data analysis (ChatBI), quickly extracting the necessary data information and visualizations, and supporting further intelligent analysis.

-## Working principle
+## How It Works

 <img width="1105" height="577" alt="image" src="https://github.com/user-attachments/assets/58f147ff-412e-4ac9-a450-5d01a0bbe9f6" />

-## Core advantages
+## Key Features

 - **Out-of-the-Box Functionality:** Simply configure the large model and data source; no complex development is required to quickly enable intelligent data collection.
 Leveraging the large model's natural language understanding and SQL generation capabilities, combined with RAG technology, it achieves high-quality Text-to-SQL conversion.
 - **Secure and Controllable:** Provides a workspace-level resource isolation mechanism, building clear data boundaries and ensuring data access security.
 Supports fine-grained data permission configuration, strengthening permission control capabilities and ensuring compliance and controllability during use.